What First Home Buyers Need to Know About Buying a New Build in New Zealand

 Key Takeaways

-• New builds can offer lower maintenance, modern design, and more flexible lending options in some cases.
+• New builds can offer lower maintenance, modern design, and different lending treatment in some cases.

 • Off-the-plan, apartments, townhouses, turnkey homes, and construction loans all work differently.